GLazzari1428/electremby/README.md

 A simple, unofficial desktop client for Emby media server, built with Electron.
 It wraps the standard Emby web UI, providing a basic desktop experience without requiring an Emby Premiere subscription.

 ![Screenshot Placeholder](https://via.placeholder.com/600x400.png?text=Electremby+Screenshot+Here)
-*(Suggestion: Replace the placeholder above with an actual screenshot of the app running!)*

 ## Why?